-- 6.1 Review and assess the adequacy and quality of organization, staffing and succession planning for accounting and financial responsibilities (including internal audit). - 6.2 Review analyses prepared by management setting forth significant financial reporting issues and judgements made in connection with the preparation of the consolidated financial statements, including analyses of the effect of alternative GAAP methods on the consolidated financial statements.
-Such revision should also include:
+6.1 Review and assess the adequacy and quality of organization, staffing and succession planning for accounting and financial responsibilities (including internal audit).

-- a) Review with management the effect of regulatory and accounting initiatives, as well as offbalance-sheet structures, on the consolidated financial statements of the Company; and - b) Review and approve all related-party transactions with organizations determined as related from associations with Directors and Officers. - 6.3 Discuss with management the annual audited consolidated financial statements and quarterly consolidated financial statements and the independent auditor, including CAE's disclosures under Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A). - 6.4 Review quarterly with management the measurement of audit quality indicators and evaluate relevance of usefulness of established indicators. - 6.5 Review, and have specific oversight responsibility for, CAE's: - a) Enterprise risk management policy framework; - b) Risk management activities for M&A integration and program execution; and - c) Global insurance coverage (including the Director & Officer Plan). - 6.6 Review at least annually with management: - a) Capital structure and treasury appropriateness and efficiency; and - b) Tax compliance.
+- 6.2 Review analyses prepared by management setting forth significant financial reporting issues and judgements made in connection with the preparation of the consolidated financial statements, including analyses of the effect of alternative GAAP methods on the consolidated financial statements.
+Such revision should also include: - a) Review with management the effect of regulatory and accounting initiatives, as well as off-balancesheet structures, on the consolidated financial statements of the Company; and - b) Review and approve all related-party transactions with organizations determined as related from associations with Directors and Officers. - 6.3 Discuss with management the annual audited consolidated financial statements and quarterly consolidated financial statements and the independent auditor, including CAE's disclosures under Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A). - 6.4 Review quarterly with management the measurement of audit quality indicators and evaluate relevance of usefulness of established indicators. - 6.5 Review, and have specific oversight responsibility for, CAE's: - a) Enterprise risk management policy framework; - b) Risk management activities for M&A integration and program execution; and - c) Global insurance coverage (including the Director & Officer Plan). - 6.6 Review at least annually with management: - a) Capital structure and treasury appropriateness and efficiency; and - b) Tax compliance. - 6.7 Oversee the establishment and maintenance by management of a system of processes and controls to ensure the integrity, accuracy and reliability of ESG disclosures to be included in financial reporting.